 The benefits of dual quality certification

-The company has also recently gained certification to the ISO 13485 medical equipment manufacturing quality standard further enhancing the ISO 9001 certificate held for over 8 years.
+The company gained certification to the ISO 13485 medical equipment manufacturing quality standard in 2015, further enhancing the ISO 9001 certificate held for over 13 years.
+There is, therefore, more than 5 years experience working with a variety of customers within this complex quality framework

 What is ISO 13485 certification?